A new perspective on interiors of ice-rich planets: Ice-rock mixture instead of ice on top of rock: Results

 \subsection{Interiors after mass loss}

 As the planet losses its lighter materials by the stellar flux, the mean molecular weight of the outermost layer increases.
-The heavier layer on top of a lighter layer drives inward mixing in the envelope.
-This process replenishes the outer layer with light materials.
-In the case of gradual composition distribution the mass loss process slowly flattens the interior composition gradient outside-in, allowing for more rapid cooling by large scale convection.
+Once the outer layers become oversaturated the excess of metals will rainout to deeper layers, and enrich them with metals.
+In the case of gradual composition distribution this process slowly flattens the interior composition gradient outside-in, allowing for more rapid cooling by large scale convection in the forming metal-rich outer envelope.

 In the upper panel of Fig.~\ref{fig:PT_005} we show the pressure-temperature profile of initially 15\me planet with gradual composition distribution that migrated to 0.05AU, under 3 different mass loss assumptions: no mass loss (cyan), mass loss of all hydrogen (blue), and mass loss of all hydrogen and helium (brown).
-We find that the completely demixed mass fraction of ice and rock is $<$0.01\% for the cases shown in this figure.
-Namely, even without gaseous envelope most of the ice and rock in the interior are mixed.
-In the bottom panel we show the metal (ice+rock in 1:1 mass ratio) distribution in the interior.
+We find that the completely demixed ice and rock outer region has a mass fraction $<$0.01\% for the cases shown in this figure.
+Namely, even without gaseous envelope most of the ice and rock in the interior are { above the miscibility (mixing) curve}. {The faster (adiabatic) cooling of the gas-free planet by large scale convection, in contrast to the slower cooling of planets with gradual composition distribution, reduces the temperatures in the deep interior.} In the bottom panel, we show the metal (ice+rock in a 1:1 mass ratio) distribution in the interior for the 3 cases.
 The metal distribution is affected by the loss of light materials and by the moderate convective-mixing.

-We emphasis the interior structure for the 3 cases of mass loss and for the two interior structures in Fig.~\ref{fig:cartoon}.
-As all the gas is lost (right sketch) the two interior structures become similar.
+We emphasize the interior structure for the 3 cases of mass loss and for the two interior structures in Fig.~\ref{fig:cartoon}.
+As all the gas is lost (right sketch), the two interior structures may become similar.
 The lower pressure in the outermost layers leads to ice-rock demixing.
-Consequently, the denser rock sinks to the mixed layer below, while the water form an atmosphere around the mixed interior\footnote{The ice-rock separation can happen also when a small fraction of the gas remains.}.
+Consequently, the denser rock sinks to the mixed layer below, while the water forms an atmosphere around the mixed interior\footnote{The ice-rock separation can also happen when a small fraction of gas remains.}.
 For high stellar flux the volatiles are in the form of vapor, building a steam atmosphere\footnote{In highly irradiated envelopes with high water content the water molecules may dissociate and form an oxygen envelope, while the hydrogen escapes \citep{tian18}.
 Although this effect can be of great importance for the final planetary structure, we ignore it here for simplicity.} \citep{chambers17,turbet20}.